Traveling to Italy during Covid-19: What you need to know before you go - KION546

 Any arrivals traveling for essential reasons, from countries which are normally barred from entry, must quarantine for 14 days on arrival.

-Because of the new variant, flights have been banned between Italy and the UK until January 6, and only residents and Italian nationals are allowed to make the journey from the UK until January 15.
+Because of the new variant, flights were banned between Italy and the UK until January 6, and only residents and Italian nationals are allowed to make the journey from the UK until March 5.

 What’s the Covid-19 situation?

 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 However, cases started rising in September and spiking sharply in October.
-It holds Europe’s second highest death toll (after the UK), with over 2.2 million infections and over 80,000 deaths as of January 14.
-On January 13, Health Minister Roberto Speranza warned that the situation was deteriorating nationally.
+It holds Europe’s second highest death toll (after the UK), with over 2.2 million infections and over 83,000 deaths as of January 20.
+On January 13, Health Minister Roberto Speranza warned that the situation was deteriorating nationally, although by January 19, experts were saying that things were looking up, with the Christmas restrictions beginning to show in the case loads.

 App Immuni uses Bluetooth to track contact with potential infection.